firecrow/windmill/README.md

 SearchObj.kt - behavior to manage the search bar interactivity including navigation icons WMActivity.kt - main activity with everything that needs to be shared across the system WMAdapter.kt - contains adapters for the list and grid view

+I"ve decided to factor our ui components into view components, it feels really good to have thier logic encapsulated in a seperate place and have them accessible via xml for quick configuration of the container and attributes, though a lot of code happens in code now instead of xml I think the components themsleves are a less frequencly changing part than the asesembly of those components